 Open Source Repositories and Languages

-Open Source Software development with a contemporary codebase is the gold standard for innovation, prioritizing transparency, collaboration, and modernity produces more effective and efficient tooling.
+Open Source Software development with a contemporary codebase is the gold standard for innovation, transparency, collaboration, and modernity for mission-driven technology tooling.

 Key Insights

-Nine out of ten environmental agencies have both Python and R among their most used open source languages.
+4. 90% of environmental agencies have Python and R among their most used open source languages.
 Both are extremely popular with data and social scientists, implying that these open source projects are supporting evidence-based policy making.

 The transparency of OSS can also improve the contracting process.
 Potential external partners can refine proposals and provide proofs of concept more easily for agencies that develop in the open.
 Partners can answer many of their own questions prior to engaging with the agency by reviewing OSS, reducing the burden on internal staff who manage proposal processes.
 Finally, open development gives partners a clear window into the technologies and architectures agencies use.
 A detailed understanding of those factors will ease workflow and compatibility hurdles down the line, reducing costs and shortening timelines.